 These activities help you focus on other things and improve your mood.

 It’s normal to feel sad or anxious after a traumatic event.
 However, don’t judge yourself too harshly for feeling this way, show yourself kindness and compassion, and be okay with the fact that you may need a little time to recover.

 Leaning into the emotion and validating feelings as they occur can significantly help process the traumatic event and prevent prolonged symptoms of ASD that can turn into PTSD.

 While there’s no way to guarantee you’ll never experience a traumatic event, there are some things you can do afterward to decrease the risk of ASD developing.
 These include:

-- See a mental health specialist or doctor as soon as possible after a traumatic event
+- Consult a licensed therapist, mental health specialist, or doctor as soon as possible after a traumatic event

 - Seek support from people you trust